se-research/OpenDaVINCI/tutorials/ipcsharedmemory/README.rst

 Once you have the ``std::shared_ptr`` at hand, you can check its validity by calling ``bool isValid()``.
-If the shared memory is valid, you can request exclusive access to it by using a scoped lock provided by the class ``core::base::Lock``.
+If the shared memory is valid, you can request exclusive access to it by using a scoped lock provided by the class ``odcore::base::Lock``.
 A scoped lock will automatically release a concurrently accessed resource when the current scope is left.
 As soon as it gets available, you can access it by calling ``getSharedMemory()`` returning a ``char*``.